lightvector/goscorer/README.md

 There is both a Python implementation and a Javascript implementation that implement exactly the same algorithm and heuristics.
 The Python implementation is well-commented with verbose docstrings on the `LocScore` object and the primary `territory_scoring` function.
 The Javascript implementation is a port of the Python implementation, so for more detailed documentation, see the Python code rather than the Javascript code.
 For completeness, an area scoring implementation is also provided alongside the territory scoring implementation.

+If you find any bugs or anomalies in the scoring, please let me know!

 The relevant code in this repo is released under a MIT license, see LICENSE.txt for details.